mkdika/jeneric-kt/CONTRIBUTING.md

 ./gradlew pitest
 ```

-All generated test reports should be at `build/reports/`.
+All generated test reports can be found at `build/reports/`.

 Thanks! :heart: